-- Unless instructed otherwise, the independent variable should be plotted on the x-axis (horizontal axis) and the dependent variable plotted on the y-axis (vertical axis). - Each axis should be labelled with the physical quantity and the appropriate unit, e.g. time/s. - Unless otherwise instructed the scales for the axes should allow more than half of the graph grid to be used in both directions, and be based on sensible ratios, e.g. 2 cm on the graph grid representing 1, 2 or 5 units of the variable. - The graph is the whole diagrammatic presentation, including the best-fit line when appropriate.
-It may have one or more sets of data plotted on it. - Points on the graph should be clearly marked as crosses (x) or encircled dots (O). - Large 'dots' are penalised.
+- (a) Tables - Each column of a table should be headed with the physical quantity and the appropriate unit, e.g. time/s. - The column headings of the table can then be directly transferred to the axes of a constructed graph. - (b) Graphs - Unless instructed otherwise, the independent variable should be plotted on the x-axis (horizontal axis) and the dependent variable plotted on the y-axis (vertical axis). - Each axis should be labelled with the physical quantity and the appropriate unit, e.g. time/s. - Unless otherwise instructed the scales for the axes should allow more than half of the graph grid to be used in both directions, and be based on sensible ratios, e.g. 2 cm on the graph grid representing 1, 2 or 5 units of the variable. - The graph is the whole diagrammatic presentation, including the best-fit line when appropriate.
+It may have one or more sets of data plotted on it. - Points on the graph should be clearly marked as crosses ( $\times$ ) or encircled dots ( $\odot$ ). - Large 'dots' are penalised.
 Each data point should be plotted to an accuracy of better than one half of each of the smallest squares on the grid. - A best-fit line (trend line) should be a single, thin, smooth straight line or curve.
 The line does not need to coincide exactly with any of the points; where there is scatter evident in the data, Examiners would expect a roughly even distribution of points either side of the line over its entire length.
-Points that are clearly anomalous should be ignored when drawing the best-fit line.

-(c) Numerical results

-- Data should be recorded so as to reflect the precision of the measuring instrument. - The number of significant figures given for calculated quantities should be appropriate to the least number of significant figures in the raw data used.

-(d) Pie charts

-• These should be drawn with the sectors in rank order, largest first, beginning at 'noon' and proceeding clockwise.
-Pie charts should preferably contain no more than six sectors.

-(e) Bar charts

-• These should be drawn when one of the variables is not numerical.
-They should be made up of narrow blocks of equal width that do not touch.
+Points that are clearly anomalous should be ignored when drawing the best-fit line. - (c) Numerical results - Data should be recorded so as to reflect the precision of the measuring instrument. - The number of significant figures given for calculated quantities should be appropriate to the least number of significant figures in the raw data used. - (d) Pie charts - These should be drawn with the sectors in rank order, largest first, beginning at 'noon' and proceeding clockwise.
+Pie charts should preferably contain no more than six sectors. - (e) Bar charts - These should be drawn when one of the variables is not numerical.
+They should be made up of narrow blocks of equal width that do not touch. - (f) Histograms - These should be drawn when plotting frequency graphs with continuous data.
+The blocks should be drawn in order of increasing or decreasing magnitude and they should touch.